almosenja/Safety-BIM-Vision/README.md

 This is repository of paper **"Advancing construction site workforce safety monitoring through BIM and computer vision integration"**.

-The project integrates Building Information Modeling (BIM) with computer vision technology to monitor construction sites in real time and non real time.
+The project combines Building Information Modeling (BIM) and computer vision technology to facilitate both real-time and non-real-time monitoring of construction sites.

 ## Implementation
 The system implementation contains 3 main modules: